Gwillyn/dotfiles/README.md

 For some IdeaPads, in my experience, there can be some issues with the laptop keyboard completely breaking upon hibernating or suspending the system.
 To fix this, you can append i8042.reset to `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub` resolve the keyboard breaking. e.g. `GRUB_CMDLINE_LINUX_DEFAULT="... i8042.reset"`

+# bin/
+The bin/ directory holds bash scripts for `.local/bin`.